Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Experiments

-Our final set of experiments uses DATSQN, where neurons are equipped with two independent trainable thresholds.
-The results, shown in Fig.~\ref{fig:ablation1} (b), indicate that this modification does not greatly improve performance.
-The dynamic evolution of these thresholds during training is shown in Fig.~\ref{fig:ablation1} (c) and (d), where the network decreases the absolute value of the positive threshold while increasing that of the negative threshold.
+In our canonical DATSQN, only the negative threshold \( v^{\text{th}_n} \) is trainable, while the positive threshold \( v^{\text{th}_p} \) is fixed.
+Our final set of experiments examines whether making both thresholds trainable helps, by evaluating a DATSQN variant in which neurons are equipped with two independent trainable thresholds.
+The results, shown in Fig.~\ref{fig:ablation1} (b), indicate that this additional flexibility does not improve performance much over the single-trainable-threshold DATSQN, which justifies our design choice.
+The dynamic evolution of these thresholds during training, for the two-threshold variant, is shown in Fig.~\ref{fig:ablation1} (c) and (d), where the network decreases the absolute value of the positive threshold while increasing that of the negative threshold.
 Since the network is optimized to maximize cumulative rewards, this behavior suggests that neurons tend to act more excitatory than inhibitory, supporting the biologically inspired motivation discussed in Section~\ref{sec:method}.